 Section 12.6.
 Personal Convenience Leave.
-Each full-time employee will be granted 16 hours of Personal Convenience Leave each fiscal year (May 1 - April 30).
+Each full-time employee will be granted 16 hours of Personal Convenience Leave each fiscal year on May 1st (May 1 - April 30).
 Such Personal Convenience Leave may be taken in increments of one (1) hour or more at the convenience of the employee subject to the discretion of the Department Head.
 Personal Convenience Leave may not be accumulated from one fiscal year to another.
-Personal Convenience Leave will not be paid out at the time of separation for employees with less than one year service.
+Personal Convenience Leave will not be paid out at the time of separation.
+New employees hired prior to October 31st of the fiscal year will be granted 16 hours of Personal Convenience Leave.
+Employees hired between November 1st and March 31st shall receive 8 hours of Personal Convenience Leave.
+Employees hired after March 31st will not be eligible for Personal Convenience Leave in the fiscal year in which they are hired.